12 Best Places to See the Northern Lights

 Finding Focus Photography/Shutterstock

 Rovaniemi, aka the “official home of Santa Claus,” has more to offer than reindeer sleigh rides and snowmobile tours.
 (Still, that sounds awesome.)
 Its proximity to the Arctic Circle makes this winter wonderland sublime for catching a glimpse of the northern lights.
-Not sure where to stay?
+Not sure where to stay or where to see northern lights?
 Hedge your bets for a brilliant night by reserving a glass igloo.
 Find out what it’s really like to spend the night in an ice hotel.

 Not only is Tromsø the largest city in northern Norway, but it’s also one of your best shots at seeing the elusive display.
 From September to March, polar nights and the promise of twirling luminaries tempt folks across the globe.
 Meanwhile, the days are filled with frigid fun, from dog sledding to sailing through the fjords.
 Check out these 12 charming snow-covered towns perfect for a winter getaway.